mertse7en/HR-Booster/README.md

 ---

-Provide the LinkedIn profile URLs in a list format:
+Provide the LinkedIn profile URLs in a list format or excel, csv ...

 1. (https://www.linkedin.com/in/mert-seven-439935149/)
 2. (https://www.linkedin.com/in/jane-doe-123456789/)